 - (a) Form and Filing.
 All motions, unless made during a hearing or at trial, must be filed in writing with the clerk.
-AThe motion or opening brief or memorandumfiled in support of the motion must accompany all motions unlesscontain: - (1) a statement of the motion is joint or unopposedspecific relief sought; - (2) the motion is filed pursuant to D. Kan.
-Rule 6.1 or 77.2; - (3) these rules otherwise provide; or - (4) the court relieves the parties of complying with the requirement. - (2) a statement of the nature of the matter before the court; - (3) a concise statement of the facts, with each statement of fact supported by reference to the record; and - (4) the argument, which must refer to all statues, rules, and authorities relied upon. - (b) Joint or Unopposed Motions.
+The motion or opening brief filed in support of the motion must contain: - (1) a statement of the specific relief sought; - (2) a statement of the nature of the matter before the court; - (3) a concise statement of the facts, with each statement of fact supported by reference to the record; and - (4) the argument, which must refer to all statutes, rules, and authorities relied upon.

+A brief or memorandum must accompany all motions unless:

+- (1) the motion is joint or unopposed; - (2) the motion is filed pursuant to D. Kan.
+Rule 6.1 or 77.2; - (3) these rules otherwise provide; or - (4) the court relieves the parties of complying with the requirement. - (b) Joint or Unopposed Motions.
 If a motion is joint or unopposed, the caption and the body of the motion must so state.
 Also, the movant must submit a proposed order with the motion.
 If the motion is filed electronically, the movant must submit a proposed order directly to the appropriate judge, magistrate judge, or the clerk, as set forth in D. Kan.
-Rule 5.4.4 and the Administrative Procedures Guide. - (c) Responses and Replies to Motions.
+Rule 5.4.4 and the Administrative Procedures Guide - (c) Responses and Replies to Motions.
 Within the time provided in D. Kan.
-Rule 6.1(d), A party opposing a motion must file a responsive brief or memorandum. response, and the moving party may file and serve a written a reply brief or memorandum.
+Rule 6.1(d), a A party opposing a motion must file a response responsive brief or memorandum, and the moving party may file and serve a written reply brief or memorandum. within the time provided in D. Kan.
+Rule 6.1(d).
+If a response is not filed by the applicable deadline, the court will consider and decide the motion as an uncontested motion.
+Ordinarily, the court will grant the motion without further notice.